lambdamikel/MIDI-80/README.md

   switch settings (1 and 2).

-There is also some software that was written be [George Phillips]() that requires an Orchestra 85 (Model 1) or Orchestra 90 (Model III, Model 4) soundcard:
+There is also some software that was written by [George Phillips]() that requires an Orchestra 85 (Model 1) or Orchestra 90 (Model III, Model 4) soundcard: